samanthi23/app-academy-oop/notes1.md

 Liger.new.make_n_noises(3) # => Roar Roar Roar Growl Growl Growl
 ```

-if superis called without any arguments the arguments passed to the method will be implicitly passed to
+if super is called without any arguments the arguments passed to the method will be implicitly passed to

 super(num)